dansmyers/ProgrammingWithAI/Activities/7-Games.md

 - Announce the player's score
 - Print a message depending on whether the score was less than, equal to, or greater than 15

-Prompt Claude to implement the Fifteen game.
+Prompt Claude to implement the Fifteen game to play against the computer.
 Again, make sure you describe the rules of the game in enough detail.
 Then test your implementation.